For the full May 8 Eblast, please click here.

 - West 9th Street between Fifth and Sixth Avenues – weekends through May 17.

-- Charles Street between Bleecker and West 4th Streets – weekends April 25 through May 3.
+- Charles Street between Bleecker and West 4th Streets – weekdays through August 5.

-- Bedford Street between Grove and Barrow streets –through May 23.
+- Bedford Street between Grove and Barrow streets – through June 22.

 And farther uptown on the West Side Highway …

-Henry Hudson Parkway Exit at West 79th Street Boat Basin will be closed intermittently from April 17th for approximately 6 weeks – weekdays and Saturdays.
+Henry Hudson Parkway Exit at West 79th Street Boat Basin will be closed intermittently for approximately 3 more weeks – weekdays and Saturdays.

 DINING OUT NYC PUBLIC HEARINGS